Last updated on: March 10th, 2023

 Special Leave

-Effective January 1, 2023, employees would be allowed to take time off to care for a “designated person” under the existing family rights law and paid sick leave law.
-In accordance with the amendment, an eligible employee will also be able to use leave to take care of a “designated person.”
+Reasons for Leave – Employees may use this leave for preventative care for, or the diagnosis, care, or treatment of an existing health condition of, the employee or a family member.
+Employers are also required to provide paid sick leave to employees who are victims of domestic violence, sexual assault, or stalking.
+Employees would be allowed to take time off to care for a “designated person” under the existing family rights law and paid sick leave law.
+An eligible employee is able to use leave to take care of a “designated person.”
 A designated person is defined as “any individual related by blood or whose association with the employee is the equivalent of a family relationship.”
 Employees are authorized to limit an employee to one “designated person” per 12-month period.

 - Diagnosis, care, or treatment of an existing health condition of, or preventive care for, an employee or an employee’s family member.